 “that light is always propagated in empty space with a definite velocity c, which is independent of the state of motion of the emitting body.”

-Yes, the light is propagated in the “empty space” (in vacuum) at a constant speed, but in areas with a uniform (the same) intensity of the gravitational field, like our local area “near the Earth’s surface”.
-However, the speed of light in vacuum is not the same in all areas of the Universe – the speed of light in vacuum depends on the intensity of the gravitational field in the areas through which the light propagates.
+Yes, the light is propagated in the “empty space” (in vacuum) at a constant speed, but in regions with a uniform (the same) intensity of the gravitational field, like our local region “near the Earth’s surface”.
+However, the speed of light in vacuum is not the same in all regions of the Universe – the speed of light in vacuum depends on the intensity of the gravitational field in the regions through which the light propagates.
 The evidence for this was mentioned above.

 => Follows: examining of the first part “I. KINEMATICAL PART” and then – of the second part of the article “II.
 ELECTRODYNAMICAL PART”.